owncloud/docs-client-branding/docs/new-version-branch.md

 9. Create a new `changes_necessary_for_1.x` branch based on latest `origin/master`
 10. In `.drone.star` set `latest_version` to `1.x` (on top in section `def main(ctx)`)
 11. In `site.yml` in section `asciidoc.attributes`, adjust all `-version` keys related to this repo according the new and former releases.
 Note if those attributes exist in other content sources, they must be set to the identical value to create consistent test builds.
-12. No changes in `antora.yml` but check if the version is set to `master`
+12. No changes in `antora.yml` but check if the version is set to `next`
 13. Run a build by entering `yarn antora-local`.
 No errors should occur
 14. Commit changes and push it
 15. Create a Pull Request.
 When CI is green, all is done correctly.
 Merge the PR to master.